Jolllly-bot/rails-intro/Part1.md

  end
 ```

-Using the debugger, take a look at what is in `params[]` when the form is submitted with various checkboxes checked, and particularly, what is in `params[:ratings]` or `params['ratings']`.
-(Special hashes in Rails such as `params` and `session` can be accessed by either strings or symbols, even though hashes in Ruby do not generally behave this way).

 Notice that you will need to use the `params[:ratings]` values in two ways in the controller:
-1. To determine what values to pass to `Movie.with_ratings`
+1. To determine what values to pass to `Movie.with_ratings`.
 2. To set a variable that can be used by the view so that the appropriate checkboxes show up as checked when the filtered view is loaded.

 ### To pay attention to…